Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/README.md

       </a>
     </td>
     <td>
-      Resolved degraded network speeds and services by identifying and correcting a speed mismatch introduced during hardware replacement.
+      Re-established network connectivity by identifying and correcting a speed mismatch introduced during hardware replacement.
     </td>
   </tr>